 Is direct mail marketing still useful?

+- Direct mail has a wide demographic.
 Depending on your target audience, direct mail can have a bigger reach than digital marketing.
-If your audience is not on social media or email, direct mail can reach many more customers you may have missed out on with electronic marketing.
+If your audience is not on social media or email (though you can target older demographics with social media marketing), direct mail can reach many more customers you may have missed with electronic marketing.

 How much does direct mail marketing cost?

 Direct mail campaign prices depend on various factors, including the following.

 - Mail type, numbers and packaging: Oversized mailers and catalogs typically cost more – around $10 – because of their weight, while standard postcards generally cost 44 cents per card.
 How many pieces you mail will also affect pricing.